 Should You Invest in Smart Beta Funds?

 The data presented by the Invesco study certainly supports the strategy as a winner.
 But it also includes data going back to 1991, long before there were any smart beta funds.

-There are also the warnings that should not be ignored from market veterans like Jack Bogle.
+There are also warnings that should not be ignored by market veterans like Jack Bogle.
 He maintains that no actively managed investment strategy can beat the market over the long term.
 Various studies have proven this assertion to be true.
 If nothing else, the Law of Changing Circumstances practically guarantees that whatever’s working well now will fail to do so at some point in the future.

 If you currently have money sitting in robo advisor accounts, you’re already participating in smart beta investing.
 But whether you should load up in the strategy by also investing in smart beta funds is an open question.